Tanjim771/IPTV/README.md

-# How to Watch IPTV free without Buffering
+# Internet Protocol Telivision

 Watch IPTV free without buffering.
-Enjoy Buffer free Television.
-Paste the playlist link on any IPTV player and watch.
+100% Active M3U.

+## Usage
+To watch IPTV you just need to paste this link https://raw.githubusercontent.com/Tanjim771/Internet-Protocol-Television---IPTV/main/All%20in%20One to any player with support M3U-playlists.